Hypooxanthine/Mesh-Clouder/README.md

 # MeshClouder

-MeshClouder is a standalone program developed in C++ for Linux.
+MeshClouder is a standalone program developed in C++ for Linux and Windows.
 It allows you to transform 3D mesh files (in .obj and .ply formats) into point clouds.
 The project aims to provide a user-friendly graphical interface to facilitate the conversion process.
 Users can adjust various parameters for the mesh-to-point cloud conversion and export the resulting point cloud as a .ply file.

 ## Features